 Our model is built to preserve the individualized experience clients receive in premier residential programs while helping them reintegrate into everyday life.
 That means a plan shaped around the person, not a fixed step-down curriculum, with co-occurring conditions treated alongside substance use.
 For families and referring providers, the goal is continuity, so the momentum from residential is not lost in the handoff.

-For Families and Referring Providers
+What About Families and Referring Providers?

 Interventionists, discharge planners, and families often coordinate the step-down before residential ends.
 We are glad to be part of that planning early.
 When the next need is non-clinical support rather than treatment, our sister practice Heights Mentoring offers mentoring and accountability that can complement clinical care.

 If this is an emergency or you are thinking about harming yourself, call 911, or call or text 988 to reach the Suicide and Crisis Lifeline.
+In Harris County, The Harris Center operates a 24-hour crisis line at 713-970-7000.
 Heights Behavioral Health is an outpatient program and is not a 24-hour crisis service.

 Frequently Asked Questions